SamarthKumbar/FinBot/README.md

-# 📊 BalanceAI – Chat with Company Balance Sheets using AI
+# 📊 FinBot – Chat with Company Balance Sheets using AI

-**BalanceAI** is an intelligent assistant that enables analysts and top management to upload and interact with company balance sheets using natural language.
+**FinBot** is an intelligent assistant that enables analysts and top management to upload and interact with company balance sheets using natural language.
 It extracts structured financial data from PDFs and allows you to ask questions powered by a Retrieval-Augmented Generation (RAG) system using LLaMA via the Groq API.

 ---